eduardostuart/wpinstagram-images-widget/README.txt

+# Deprecated

+This plugin is deprecated and is no longer being developed.

 === WPInstagram Images Widget ===
 Tags: wordpress, instagram, crawler, widget, instagram widget, social, instagram platform, sidebar,shortcode Requires at least: 3.5